Examples of Mean

 He is confused among the two available options

-- Option 1: The Canon camera gets 8 points for Image Quality, 6 points for Battery Life, 7 points for zoom range.
+- Option 1: The Canon camera gets 8 points for Image Quality, 6 points for Battery Life, 7 points for the zoom range.

 - Option 2: The Nikon camera gets 9 points for Image Quality, 4 points for Battery Life, 6 points for zoom range